jzonthemtn/berlin-buzzwords-2021/README.md

 # Berlin Buzzwords 2021

+## Usage

+1. Build the flink-twitter Docker image.
+2. Build the zero-shot-classifier Docker image.
+3. Run `docker-compose up`

 ## Directories

-`flink-twitter` - Consumes Twitter stream to find trending hashtags over a rolling window.
+* `flink-twitter` - Consumes Twitter stream to find trending hashtags over a rolling window.
 Includes a Docker image.

-`helm-charts` - Cloned from https://github.com/elastic/helm-charts.git.
+* `helm-charts` - Cloned from https://github.com/elastic/helm-charts.git.
 Cloned because have to use a custom Docker container that includes the Elasticsearch LTR plugin.

-`zero-shot-classifier` - Code and Docker image for a zero-shot classifier.
+* `zero-shot-classifier` - Code and Docker image for a zero-shot classifier.
 Runs as a REST service.

-## Usage

-1. Build the flink-twitter Docker image.
-2. Build the zero-shot-classifier Docker image.

 ## ----- OLD NOTES -----